-From our ongoing projects in the field of Digital Humanities and emerging initiatives in this field, we observe a real need for complete but easy workflows for exploiting corpora, starting from a a set of raw documents and reaching the level where one can browse the main concepts and entities, explore their relationship, extract specific pieces of information, always with the ability to return to (fragments of) the original documents.
-The process may be seen as progressivily enriching the documents with new layers of annotations produced by various NLP modules and possibility validated by users, preferably in a collaborative way.
-It relies on the use of clearly identified representation formats for the annotations, as advocated by ISO TC 37/SC 4 and TEI, but also on the existence of well-designed collaborative interfaces for browsing and validation.
-ALMAnaCH has been or is working on several of the NLP bricks needed for setting such a workflow, and has a solid expertise in the issues related to standardisation (of documents and annotations).
-However, putting all these elements in a unified workflow that is simple to deploy and configure remains to be done.
+From our ongoing projects in the field of Digital Humanities and emerging initiatives in this field, we observe a real need for complete but easy work-flows for exploiting corpora, starting from a set of raw documents and reaching the level where one can browse the main concepts and entities, explore their relationship, extract specific pieces of information, always with the ability to return to (fragments of) the original documents.
+The pieces of information extracted from the corpora also need to be represented as knowledge databases (for instance as RDF "linked data"), published and linked with other existing databases (for instance for people and locations).

+The process may be seen as progressively enriching the documents with new layers of annotations produced by various NLP modules and possibly validated by users, preferably in a collaborative way.
+It relies on the use of clearly identified representation formats for the annotations, as advocated within ISO TC 37/SC 4 standards and the TEI guidelines, but also on the existence of well-designed collaborative interfaces for browsing, querying, visualisation, and validation.
+ALMAnaCH has been or is working on several of the NLP bricks needed for setting such a work-flow, and has a solid expertise in the issues related to standardisation (of documents and annotations).
+However, putting all these elements in a unified work-flow that is simple to deploy and configure remains to be done.
+In particular, work-flow and interface should maybe not be dissociated, in the sense that the work-flow should be easily piloted and configured from the interface.
+An option will be to identify pertinent emerging platforms in DH (such as Transkribus) and to propose collaborations to ensure that NLP modules can be easily integrated.

-It should be noted that such workflows have also a large potential besides DH, for instance for valorising internal documentation (for a company) or exploring existing relationships between entities.
-0
+It should be noted that such work-flows have actually a large potential besides DH, for instance for exploiting internal documentation (for a company) or exploring existing relationships between entities.